SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

 - For **Azure Blob Storage**:

   - Include Azure Baltimore certificate file for SSL connection.
-    > **Note:** This certificate is already included in the SDK in linear array format ``azure_baltimore_ca.pem.h`` which can be directly used for SSL connection to Azure Blob Storage.
+    > **Note:** This certificate is already included in the SDK in linear array format ``azure_baltimore_ca.pem.h``, which can be directly used for SSL connection to Azure Blob Storage.

   - Extract the hostname from Azure Blob Storage URL `https://<Your-Azure-Storage-Account-name>.blob.core.windows.net/<Your-container-name>/firmware.rps` and provide it in **hostname**.

-    > Example: For Azure Blob Storage URL <https://example1.blob.core.windows.net/example2/firmware.rps>", hostname will be "example..blob.core.windows.net".
+    > Example: For Azure Blob Storage URL <https://example1.blob.core.windows.net/example2/firmware.rps>", the hostname will be "example..blob.core.windows.net".

   - Extract the firmware package name from URL `<Your-Azure-Storage-Account-name>.blob.core.windows.net/<Your-container-name>/firmware.rps` and provide it in **HTTP_URL**.

-    > Example: For Azure Blob Storage URL "https://example1.blob.core.windows.net/example2/firmware.rps>", HTTP_URL will be "example2/firmware.rps"
+    > Example: For Azure Blob Storage URL "https://example1.blob.core.windows.net/example2/firmware.rps>", the HTTP_URL will be "example2/firmware.rps".

   - Configurations for Azure Blob Storage
     ```c